Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 Picture of a USB charging cable plugged Into this little speaker.

-Showing a USB charging cable plugged Into this little speaker.
+A USB charging cable plugged Into this little speaker.

 5. Plug the Other End of the USB Cable into your Charger Adapter